Marija-Kov/React/06-notes-app/README.md

-###### The notes for each previous project from this course are in README.md files in each project directory.
-These are the notes for Notes app that I followed along on Scrimba.
+###### These are the notes for Notes app that I followed along on Scrimba (React for beginners course: https://scrimba.com/learn/learnreact/notes-app-intro-coea14f76b39cf1bfb7c86de4).
+I have tried, but was unable to fully replicate the project in this repository due to the issues with react-mde dependency.

 #### Saving/retrieving data to/from localStorage with React